 - Photoelectric smoke detectors don’t have any radioactive materials.
 Photoelectric models have an LED light that sends a steady ray of light across an inner chamber.
 When smoke enters the device, it scatters the light toward a sensor in the unit.
 The sensor detects the light and triggers the alarm.

 - Carbon monoxide detectors do not have any radioactive materials.
-Most programs will advise you to dispose of carbon monoxide detectors as you would photoelectric detectors.
-As you’ll see further on, the advice for proper disposal of any of these items varies depending on who you ask.
+Most programs will advise disposing of carbon monoxide detectors as you would photoelectric detectors.
+As you’ll see below, the advice for proper disposal of any of these items varies depending on which company you ask and where you live.

 Why It’s Important to Recycle Smoke and Carbon Monoxide Detectors